WM Pogue Fruit Jar

 Light Blue Quart

 Provenance: Darrell Plank Collection

 William Pogue was born in Salem County, southern New Jersey in 1814.
-In an 1860 United States Federal Census, we see him living in Bridgeton, (Cumberland County) N.J. which is embossed on his jar.
-He was listed as a tin manufacturer which is interesting as his tin would have been used for tin cans and glass jar lids.
-This was probably his lead-in for moving into mercantile as the 1860 advertisement below shows him selling stoves, tin roofing and spouting and other tin ware,
+In the 1860 United States Federal Census, we see him living in Bridgeton, Cumberland County, New Jersey which is embossed on his jar.
+Pogue was listed as a tin manufacturer which is interesting as his tin would have been used for his glass jar lids.
+This was probably his lead-in for moving into mercantile as the 1860 advertisement below shows him selling stoves, tin roofing and spouting, and other tinware.

 On April 1, 1865, the steamboat Bertrand, a sternwheeler bound from St. Louis to Fort Benton in Montana Territory, hit a snag in the Missouri River and sank twenty miles north of Omaha.
 The crew removed only a few items before the boat was silted over.
 For more than a century thereafter, the Bertrand remained buried until it was discovered by treasure hunters, its cargo largely intact.
 On this boat the following cargo was found:

 Strawberries.
 There were nine cases of strawberries.
 Each case contained two dozen 2-pound cans, and there were two identifiable canners: Numsen, Carroll & Co., 18 Light Street, Baltimore, and 2 dozen cans Fresh Strawberries from Fithian & Pogue, Bridgeton, N.J.